kanbanyte/sepa/assessments/sadrr.md

 This design ensures modularity by encapsulating the entire computer vision system into its own module, enabling independent development of other components, such as the robot arm control system.

-The publisher-subscriber architecture promotes loose coupling between the perception system and other components.
+The publisher-subscriber architecture promotes a loosely-coupled relationship between the perception system and other related components.
-By using an asynchronous messaging model, the pub-sub architecture also facilitates real-time communication between multiple components which demand that the sender is not blocked waiting for the response or blocked for a very short amount of time.
+By using an asynchronous messaging model, the pub-sub architecture facilitates real-time communication between multiple components which demand that the sender is not blocked waiting for the response or blocked only for a very limited duration.

-If the client wishes to extend the capabilities of the robot arm beyond the scope defined in this project, they can easily register new components to the perception node and retrieve visual data without any modification or impacts to the rest of the system.
+If the client wishes to extend the capabilities of the robot arm beyond the scope defined in this project, they can easily register new components to the perception node and retrieve visual data without changes to the rest of the system.

 ## Alternatives
 ### Messaging queue
 An alternative architecture considered for this project is the messaging queue system.
-In this system, data is pushed into a message queue and clients can asynchronously retrieve and process that data.
+In this system, visual data is pushed into a message queue and clients can asynchronously retrieve and process that data.

-Similar to the pub-sub model, the message queue decouples consumers from producers and facilitates asynchronous data processing.
+Similar to the pub-sub model, the message queue decouples consumers from producers and facilitates asynchronous data transfers.
-However a single queue is limited to only one consumer hence multiple queues are needed, adding overhead that can negatively affect performance.
+However a single queue is limited to only one consumer hence multiple queues are needed, adding overhead that can harm performance.

 ### Multiple layers
 As the name suggests, the system is divided into multiple layers, each with a well-defined responsibility.
 The software system in this particular project may be divided into 3 layers: the Perception layer which process inputs, the Movement layer which computes the desired robot movement and the Command layer which translates these movements into commands.

-A significant drawback of this model is the lack of flexibility as newly added components must either be fitted into an existing layer or the system will need to be redesigned to accommodate that component
+A significant drawback of this model is the lack of flexibility as newly added components must either be fitted into an existing layer or the system will need modifications to accommodate said components.

 ## System Architecture
 > *[Present the system architecture in this section.*\